azerothcore/mod-duel-reset/README.md

 # DuelReset

-This is a module for [AzerothCore](http://www.azerothcore.org) that adds duel reset features.
+This is a module for [AzerothCore](http://www.azerothcore.org) that adds some duel reset features.

 Current features: